semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 # Generating Python lockfiles for Semgrep Supply Chain scans

 To correctly scan all dependencies in a project, Semgrep Supply Chain requires a Python lockfile.
-This article describes the following methods to generate Python lockfiles:
+This article describes  methods to generate the following Python lockfiles:

 * `requirements.txt`
 * `Pipfile.lock`
-* Poetry
+* `Poetry .lock`

-You can use any of these three ways to get a successful Semgrep Supply Chain scan.
+You can use any of these three lockfiles to get a successful Semgrep Supply Chain scan.

 ## Generating `requirements.txt`